o-ran-sc/ric-app-ts/docs/user-guide.rst

 Traffic Steering xApp checks for the Service Cell ID for UE ID, and determines whether the predicted throughput is higher in a neighbor cell.
 The first cell in this prediction message is assumed to be the serving cell.

-If predicted throughput is higher in a neighbor cell, Traffic Steering sends a CONTROL message through a REST call to E2 SIM.
-This message requests to hand-off the corresponding UE, and an example of its payload is as follows:
+Since RC xApp is not mandatory for the Traffic Steering use case, TS xApp sends CONTROL messages using either REST or gRPC calls.
+The CONTROL endpoint is set up in the xApp descriptor file called "config-file.json".
+Please, check out the "schema.json" file for configuration examples.

+The following is an example of a REST message that requests the handover of a given UE:

 .. code-block::